 There are other known toxins in e-cig vapor.
 But none of them are found in quantities likely to cause harm to the vaper.
 According to the Royal College of Physicians, “In normal conditions of use, toxin levels in inhaled e-cigarette vapour are probably well below prescribed threshold limit values for occupational exposure, in which case significant long-term harm is unlikely.”

-We breathe and ingest toxins all the time — a fact often glossed over in the chemophobic articles and books we see every day.
+We breathe and ingest toxins all the time — a fact often glossed over in the chemophobic articles and books popular these days.
 If they are found at low levels that the body can easily process, they don’t accumulate and cause health problems.
-There are a lot of studies on various vapor constituents that sound frightening, but they haven’t showed any definite harm.
+There are a lot of studies on various vapor constituents that sound frightening, but there’s still no evidence of actual harm being caused.
 That doesn’t mean that some real threat may not be lurking, but the odds are against it.

 If you still want to ask if vaping is safe after understanding that it’s safer than smoking, we can explore some potential sources of risk.
 But remember, no one ever says that vaping — or anything — is “safe.”
 The best we can say is that it offers relative safety.

-If you’re not already a smoker, we recommend that you stay away from vaping, especially if you have concerns about safety.
+If you’re not already a smoker, there’s no reason to start vaping, especially if you have concerns about safety.
 The risks and benefits of vaping should always be considered in relation to the dangers of smoking.
-It’s almost certain that vaping is safer than smoking.
+Vaping is nowhere near as risky as smoking.
 But it’s unlikely to be as safe as breathing clean air.

 And that’s about the best we can offer.
 If there are major risks to vapers, they haven’t shown themselves yet, or been proven by science.
 If you’re not a smoker, why start inhaling anything into your healthy lungs?
 But if you are a smoker, the relative safety of vaping is the exact reason you should give vaping a chance.